Coreoz/HTTP-Gateway/README.md

 Getting started and samples
 ---------------------------
-To build a new HTTP gateway, it is best to start looking at the [samples HTTP Gateways](samples/) so see how it all works.
+To build a new HTTP gateway, it is best to start looking at the [HTTP Gateway samples](samples/) so see how it all works.

 Then the steps are:
 1. Create a Java project, for example using the [Plume archetype](https://github.com/Coreoz/Plume-archetpes)